-Practice Standards are Statements that describe a competent level of practice demonstrated through specific practice activities (such as evaluation, diagnosis, intervention, outcomes, re-evaluation, and monitoring), describing the minimum level of behavior expected of individual practitioners regardless of the setting, project, case, or situation.
+Practice Standards are Statements that describe a competent level of practice demonstrated through specific practice activities (such as evaluation, diagnosis, intervention, outcomes, re-evaluation, and monitoring), describing the minimum level of behavior expected of individual massage therapy practitioners regardless of the setting, project, case or situation.

 AMTA's Standards of Practice are a resource of best practices regarding items such as: